polleverywhere/phantom-cluster-webfonts/README.md

 * `messageTimeout`: Sets the timeout for requests.
 After this timeout the request is re-enqueued.
-Again, you'll be returned either a `PhantomQueuedClusterServer` or `PhantomQueuedClusterClient` depending on whether this is a worker process or not.
+Again, you'll be returned either a `PhantomQueuedClusterServer` or `PhantomQueuedClusterWorker` depending on whether this is a worker process or not.

 ### PhantomQueuedClusterServer